 Storage and Reheat

 Store leftovers in an airtight container in the fridge for up to 3 days.
-Remove the pineapple to a separate airtight container and store it in the fridge for up to 3 days.
+If you know you are reserving some of the dish or another meal, remove that amount without adding the pineapple.
+Then, add the pineapple right before serving your leftovers.
+Pineapple is very acidic, and it will change the texture of the meat.
 Combine and reheat on the stovetop or in the microwave at reduced power.

 More Stir Fry Recipes